 TACSR dog ConductorsEnergising India’s growth story by enabling existing transmission towers carry 40-60% more powerProblem:

 In 2011-12, Gujarat Energy Transmission Corporation Limited (GETCO) was looking for the most economical, feasible and time-saving infrastructure solution to cater to the increasing demand between its Gondal and Hadamtala substations.APAR’s solution:

 APAR conducted a quick walk-over survey and realised that the existing transmission towers are old and require strengthening.
 During the survey, the APAR team also realised that there is enough ground clearance.
 So the team proposed using TACSR Dog conductors that can carry 40-60% more power on existing towers.

 On approval from authorities, APAR completed the supply and line work within stipulated time to make it India’s first-of-its-kind solution.
 The solution has opened up possibilities of reconductoring projects that can save cost, time and efforts, and yet help India meet its ever-growing energy demands.

 The first Indian company to successfully create aluminium alloy 6xxx series wires for mechanical alloysProblem:

 Till 2008, aluminium alloy 6xxx series wires for mechanical alloys were imported into India.
 Somehow, local manufacturers could not crack the formula for manufacturing this variant: local processes were highly unproductive and costly, especially extrusion.APAR’s solution:

 Our in-house R&D team took this on as a challenge.
 Using an innovative continuous casting rod technology, the team was able to create aluminium alloy 6xxx series wires that met international standards & global requirements!

 The result?
 The domestic market had a solution that was quicker and more easily available at a much more competitive cost.
-That’s why we became a domestic market leader in just two years.
+That’s why we became the domestic market leader in just two years.